EdgeTX/edgetx-sdcard-sounds/README.md

 The request url is:
 `https://<YOUR_RESOURCE_REGION>.tts.speech.microsoft.com/cognitiveservices/v1`

-You should add the following headers to your request (EdgeTX supports up to 32khz `.wav` file but in that range 8khz is the highest value supported by the conversion service.
-However, it is possible to select higher quality like `riff-48khz-16bit-mono-pcm` and convert to 32khz afterwards with another tool):
+You should add the following headers to your request:

 ```
 Ocp-Apim-Subscription-Key: <YOUR_RESOURCE_KEY>